 The two inconsequentially run into each other several times giving hints of a traditional movie romance which harkens back to a slew of American movie classics.
 The swoon level increases at a measured pace which adds to the dreamy quality of the film.
 With flowing bright costumes, Technicolor scenery, and fantastic music that feels both familiar, and completely original, everything about this film is palatable, and delicious.

 The dialog and relationship flow so naturally through Stone and Gosling that you feel more like you’re witnessing an actual relationship than watching one on film.
 Their imperfect singing voices make the vulnerability of them more touching, genuine and heart-breaking.
 There’s a particular scene when the two run into each other at a Hollywood party that is as funny as any I’ve seen this year.

 Writer and Director Damien Chazelle proved his talent for creating deep and concise characters in 2013’s powerhouse film Whiplash.
 His writing matched with the subtle, yet passionate performances by Stone and Gosling feel like seeing Tracy and Hepburn in Woman of the Year, except with top-notch singing and dancing.

 The film has been popping up at film festivals throughout the year, three cheers to Houston Cinema Arts Festival which gave attendees the opportunity to see it last month.
-The soundtrack come out December 9, 2016 and we surely be hummed and howled for the foreseeable future.
+The soundtrack come out December 9, 2016 and will surely be hummed and howled for the foreseeable future.
 Both the original score and original songs are receiving wide acclaim and perfectly match the nod to the past with contemporary nuance that the rest of the film possesses.
 Wide release for La La Land is December 16, 2016.
-Whatever your expecting, you’ll get something that you didn’t expect.
+Whatever you’re expecting, you’ll get something that you didn’t expect.

 My Rating: 5 of 5 stars